San Francisco, California

 If you wish to cancel your order it must be done at least 10 days prior to the beggining of the class to be eligable for a refund.

 Students failing to cancel their class in time will not receive a refund and will be charged the full ticket price.

 We review our classes two weeks prior to the class date.
 In the case that there is low enrollment, classes may be cancelled or rescheduled anytime ato ur discretion.
 Mirantis is not responsible for non-refundable expenses incured by the student.

 When & Where

-Mirantis is the number one pure-play OpenStack company.
-Mirantis delivers all the software, services, training and support needed for running OpenStack.
-More customers rely on Mirantis than any other company to get to production deployment of OpenStack at scale.
-Among the top five companies worldwide in contributing open source software to OpenStack, Mirantis has helped build and deploy some of the largest OpenStack clouds at companies such as Cisco, Comcast, Ericsson, NASA, Samsung and Symantec.
+Mirantis is the pure play OpenStack company, delivering all the software, services, training, and support needed for running OpenStack.
+More customers rely on Mirantis than on any other company to get to production deployment of OpenStack at scale.
+Mirantis is among the top three companies worldwide in contributing open source software to OpenStack, and has helped build and deploy some of the largest OpenStack clouds in the world, at companies such as Cisco, Comcast, Ericsson, NASA, Samsung and Symantec.
 Mirantis is venture-backed by August Capital, Dell Ventures, Ericsson, Goldman Sachs, Intel, Insight Venture Partners, Sapphire Ventures, Siguler Guff & Co., and WestSummit Capital, with headquarters in Sunnyvale, California.
 Follow us on Twitter at @mirantisit.